 Other therapy includes restoring a normal cutaneous barrier in patients with underlying atopic dermatitis Atopic Dermatitis (Eczema) Atopic dermatitis is a chronic relapsing inflammatory skin disorder with a complex pathogenesis involving genetic susceptibility, immunologic and epidermal barrier dysfunction, and environmental... read more or extensive xerosis Xeroderma Xeroderma is dry skin that is neither inherited nor associated with systemic abnormalities.
 Diagnosis is clinical.
 Treatment involves moisturizers and other measures to keep the skin moist.... read more using topical emollients and corticosteroids if warranted.
 Chronic staphylococcal nasal carriers may be given topical antibiotics (mupirocin) for 1 week; however, data do not clearly indicate that such decolonization lowers rates of recurrent impetigo.

 Prompt recovery usually follows timely treatment.
 Delay can cause cellulitis, lymphangitis, furunculosis, and hyperpigmentation or hypopigmentation with or without scarring.
-Children aged 2 to 4 yr are at risk of acute glomerulonephritis if nephritogenic strains of group A streptococci are involved (types 49, 55, 57, and 59); nephritis seems to be more common in the southern US than in other regions.
+Children aged 2 to 4 years are at risk of acute glomerulonephritis if nephritogenic strains of group A streptococci are involved (types 49, 55, 57, and 59); nephritis seems to be more common in the southern US than in other regions.
 It is unlikely that treatment with antibiotics prevents poststreptococcal glomerulonephritis.

 Staphylococcus aureus causes most nonbullous impetigo and all bullous impetigo.

 Honey-colored crust is characteristic of bullous and nonbullous impetigo.

-For persistent impetigo, culture the wound (to identify MRSA) and the nose (to identify a causative nasal reservoir).
+For persistent impetigo, culture the wound (to identify methicillin-resistant S. aureus [MRSA]) and the nose (to identify a causative nasal reservoir).

 Treat most cases with topical antibiotics.